 Probably one of the most critical pieces of advice I can give is that after the dust has settled, whether it is Christmas or any other event, review what you did, how you did it and when you did it.
 Then get things in the diary for next year so you can repeat the good stuff!
-I am pretty sure all retailers will discover some marketing gold as they are forced to work differently this year and discover tactics that will become core marketing activities for years to come!
+I am pretty sure all retailers will discover some marketing gold and discover tactics that will become core marketing activities for years to come!
 However, there’s little use reflecting on your Christmas Marketing campaign a year later – your memory will be skewed, and you may forget a small detail that actually had a dramatic effect on the success of your Christmas strategy so diarise it now and get it done as soon as the season is done!